 Business Entity Types

 A Limited Liability Company (LLC) is a common structure of businesses.
-It is set up by 1 or more people or entities via a written agreement.
+It is set up by one or more people or entities via a written agreement.
 The agreement details the structure of the LLC, such as management, assignment of interests, and distribution of profits and losses.
-LLCs are able to work in most industries, but not Banking or Insurance.
+LLCs are able to work in most industries, but not banking or insurance.

 There are several other types of businesses, and there is always a best fit for your situation.
-Contact the attorneys at GWB to learn more about what your best option is.
+Contact the attorneys at GWB to learn more about what the best option is for you.